 |

 Sheet Music with Photographic Themes Popular music has always reflected popular culture so it is no surprise that sheet music can be found with photographic themes.
-Four examples from our collection are shown below.
-We also have others including The Snap Shot Man, When I Send you a Picture from Berlin, I Wish I Had a Photograph of That, and The New Photographee.
+Five examples from our collection are shown here.
+We also have others including The Snap Shot Man, I Wish I Had a Photograph of That, and The New Photographee.
 We will add more examples as time goes on.
 Our cousin, a talented musician, has recorded some of the songs for us.
-If we can master the logistic of posting sound files we will add some of them to the site. |

-||

-| The Gay Photographer (which we take to mean carefree) is an 1870's English "comic" song by George Grossmith Jr. about a photographer.
+If we can master the logistic of posting sound files we will add some of them to the site.
+On the right is The Gay Photographer (which we take to mean carefree) is an 1870 English "comic" song by George Grossmith Jr. about a photographer.
 He broke the heart of a young lady named Miss Jenkins so she drank his chemicals and died.
 Not a very amusing plot!
+The cover art is especially interesting because it shows the studio with camera and skylight and the interior of the darkroom. |

+||

-The cover art is especially interesting because it shows the studio with camera and skylight and the interior of the darkroom. | Below is the 1902 sheet music, The Kodak Girl, a March and Two-Step composed by William T. Cramer and dedicated to the Eastman Kodak Company.
-A cut in illustration shows an early version of the "Kodak Girl" who was an important part of Kodak advertising for over a hundred years. | |
+Below is the 1902 sheet music, The Kodak Girl, a March and Two-Step composed by William T. Cramer and dedicated to the Eastman Kodak Company.
+A cut in illustration shows an early version of the "Kodak Girl" who was an important part of Kodak advertising for over a hundred years. |

 |